Get a Quote Order Now

 The CDR doesn’t require these tests, but they can show that you’re ready to succeed in an English-speaking academic or clinical setting.
 In many cases, submitting your test results can strengthen your application and show program directors or employers that your language skills are strong enough for the job.

-To become a Registered Dietitian, you’ll need to pass the Registration Examination for Dietitians.
+To become a Registered Dietitian, you must pass the Registration Examination for Dietitians.

 This is the national test for all dietitians and is commonly called the RD Exam but sometimes also called the RDN Exam.
 The CDR developed and oversees the exam, and you can check out their online PDF: RD Handbook for Candidates for a detailed look.
 But for now, we will go over the most important things you need to know.